imdone/imdone-atom/README.md

 Whats new!
 ----
+- :notebook_with_decorative_cover: Todays's Journal - Open today's journal file as configured in settings.
+Great for people who like to keep plain text notes.
 - :zap: **Open all files for filtered tasks!**
 - **Open task links in [intellij](https://www.jetbrains.com/products.html) family of products with imdone-atom and [imdone intellij plugin](https://plugins.jetbrains.com/plugin/8067)!**
 - **[How To Write Plugins](https://github.com/imdone/imdone-atom/wiki/How-To-Write-Plugins) for imdone-atom**